 In endemic goiter, serum TSH may be slightly elevated, and serum T4 may be low-normal or slightly low, but serum T3 is usually normal or slightly elevated.

-In other instances, suppression of the hypothalamic-pituitary axis with thyroid hormone blocks TSH production (and hence stimulation of the thyroid).
-Full TSH-suppressive doses of l-thyroxine (100 to 150 mcg/day po depending on the serum TSH) are useful in younger patients.
+In other instances, suppression of the hypothalamic-pituitary axis with thyroid hormone blocks thyroid-stimulating hormone (TSH) production (and hence stimulation of the thyroid).
+Moderate doses of levothyroxine (100 to 150 mcg orally once a day depending on the serum TSH) are useful in younger patients to reduce the serum TSH to the low-normal range.

-l-Thyroxine is contraindicated in older patients with nontoxic nodular goiter, because these goiters rarely shrink and may harbor areas of autonomy so that l-thyroxine therapy can result in hyperthyroidism.
+Levothyroxine is contraindicated in older patients with nontoxic nodular goiter, because these goiters rarely shrink and may harbor areas of autonomy so that levothyroxine therapy can result in hyperthyroidism.

-Large goiters occasionally require surgery or 131I to shrink the gland enough to prevent interference with respiration or swallowing or to correct cosmetic problems.
+Large goiters occasionally require surgery or iodine-131 to shrink the gland enough to prevent interference with respiration or swallowing or to correct cosmetic problems.

 Thyroid function is usually normal.